erickmerchant/handcraft/README.md

 ### _prelude/min.js_

-For convenience, a module that exports all of lib and imports attr, nodes, on, prop, and text.
+For convenience, a module that exports all of dom and reactivity and imports attr, nodes, on, prop, and text.
 The minimum you'd need to get started.

 ### _prelude/all.js_